selendra/selendra-wiki/docs/learn/learn-proxies.md

 :::info Walk-through tutorial video

 You can see [this video tutorial](https://www.youtube.com/watch?v=YkYApbhU3i0) that goes through this scenario.
-The tutorial requires some familiarity with the Extrinsic Tab of the Polkadot-JS UI.
+The tutorial requires some familiarity with the Extrinsic Tab of the Selendra-Portal UI.

 :::